wemod-hopeful/shortener/README.md

 - **Leveraging Services with distinct areas of responsibility**
 - **Adding a few tests that prove the analytics endpoint works and that visiting short urls changes the metrics (If I had more time I would test everything else)**
 - **Using ValueObjects to pass non-model data in a structured way**
-- **Using a Custom Validation Rule to ensure users don't attempt to shorten short URLs**
+- **Using a Custom Validation Rule to ensure users don't shorten short URLs**
 - **Creating a UI for the application**
 - **Including API documentation in the application**